willwebberley/CENode/README.md

 # cenode.js

-A pure JavScript implementation of the ITA project's CEStore - called CENode.
+A pure JavaScript implementation of the ITA project's CEStore - called CENode.
 CENode is able to understand the basic sentence types parsed by the CEStore, such as conceptualising and instance creation.

 ## Documentation